-- Match the knowledge they are acquiring through academic work with practical, hands-on experience and contribute directly to collaborative stewardship of our National Forests?
+Do you want to match the knowledge you are acquiring through your academic work with practical, hands-on experience and contribute directly to collaborative stewardship of our National Forests?

-- Expand their personal and professional networks
+- An expanded personal and professional network.